bc-computing/gus-automation/README.md

 #### Layered
 Documentation coming soon

-### Multiple Experiments
+### Multiple Experiments - With Automatic Syncing

-Run `python3.8 run_n_experiments.py FIG_NUMBER FIG_NUMBER ...`
-- Example : `python3.8 run_n_experiments.py 6 7`
+1. **Running the experiment:** On root@control machine, run `python3 run_experiments.py CONFIG_FILE_PATH CONFIG_FILE_PATH ...`
+   - Example: ```python3 run_experiments configs/fig7.json configs/fig6.json```
+   - Pass in any number of config file paths.
+Currently all config file paths are under configs.
+Be sure to modify each config file to desired specs
    - Node delay setup, and experiments (for all 3 protocols) will be run.
 Results will be in `results`
    - NEED TO ADD conflict rate switching for figure 6 (for each protocol, run 3 times, once for each conflict rates)
+2. **Syncing results to local machine:** On local machine, run ```python3 sync_results.py USER@CONTROL_ADDRESS CONFIG_FILE_PATH```
+   - On the cloudlab, copy the USER@ADDRESS portion of the ssh command for the control machine for USER@CONTROL_ADDRESS
+   - The config file is used to determined the path for the results directory
+3. **Plotting**

 ## Workflow